 Sarah Johnson '15

 My research this summer will use the town of Gettysburg as a case study of an average American community at the dawn of the twentieth century and its relationship to the Great War.
-Dismissed as the tragic and futile Forgotten War, the Unknown Soldier and vague references to red poppies on Veterans Day are not enough to understand a war which laid the foundations for American in the twentieth century.
+Dismissed as the tragic and futile Forgotten War, the Unknown Soldier and vague references to red poppies on Veterans Day are not enough to understand a war which laid the foundations for America in the twentieth century.
 By taking a town like Gettysburg, already so famously and intimately acquainted with war, and drawing out reactions and responses to the Great War, I intend to utilize Gettysburg not only for its unique relationship to war, but also as a snapshot of an American small town at the turn of the century.

 Recent Gettysburg College graduate Hannah Grose '13 recently turned her senior capstone project into the Gettysburg Battlefield Community Garden at the Sherfy Farm.
 After months of coordinating multiple partners -- including the Gettysburg Foundation, National Park Service, the Civil War Institute, and the Center for Public Service -- and researching historic gardens, Grose and a team of volunteers began planing the day after graduation this past May.
 "When I was choosing a capstone project, I wanted to do something that would have a lasting impact," Grose explained.
 "I don't know when the line was crossed that this project stopped being about the class and became more about the garden.
 When I graduated, it was no longer for a grade.
 It became my job."